astridx/meinblog/content/posts/joomla/23joomla-pagination.en.md

   - Joomla
 ---

-Quickly there is a lot of content.
+There is a lot of content soon.
 Displaying all elements on one page is not useful.
-It has a negative impact on the overview and performance.
-That's why we split the items on subpages and add pagination for navigation at the bottom.<!-- \index{pagination} -->
+It has a negative effect on the layout and performance.
+Therefore, we divide the elements into sub-pages and add pagination or page numbering.
+With this, navigation through the pages is possible.
+Links are inserted for this purpose.
+Usually, these are located at the bottom of the page.<!-- \index{pagination} -->

 > For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t18...t19)[^github.com/astridx/boilerplate/compare/t18...t19] and copy these changes into your development version.